3DCoded/Happy-Hare/Macro-Customization.md

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) \_MMU\_PRINT\_STATE\_CHANGED
-**Defined in `mmu_software.cfg`**
+**Defined in `mmu_state.cfg`**

 Happy Hare implements a state machine tracking the prgoress of a print.
 It is difference from the klipper `print_stats` because it is specific to MMU state during a print.
 Full details can be found [here](Print-Job-State-Machine#---job-state-transitions).
 Every time a state changes this macro will be called.
 Then new state will be passed with the `STATE` parameter and the previous state as `OLD_STATE`.
-The state can also be read with the printer variable `printer.mmu.print_state`
+The state can also be read with the printer variable `printer.mmu.print_state`.

 Possible state strings are: